 "In seeking to increase my own efficiency, it is necessary to understand the behavior of the biological sentients with whom I work.
 This includes an analysis of the various ways in which Palmans satisfy their psychological needs, such as humor.
 In this way I can determine what behavior is inefficient but necessary, and what is merely a waste of time."

-"Are you sure that you don't have a sense of humor."
+"Are you sure that you don't have a sense of humor?"

 "Quite.
 Such a thing was considered unnecessary and potentially dangerous in a military android."